kamil467/kamileshoprepo/readme.md

   - Circuit Breaker may send a message to caller if service failure is not transient.
   - Further Retrie can be avoided.

+  ##### State
+   - Open: - Service is failed and will not process further request until resolved.
+   - Half-Open : Service is recovering only limited number of requests are allowed.
+   - Closed : Service is fully recovered and able to handle all the request.

   ---------------------------------------------------------------------------------------